Many people are looking for a way to better themselves and learning how to write in a journal for self improvement is one way of doing that.

 Awareness of your thoughts, beliefs, and emotions is a major step towards making any change in your life, but before you change anything you first and foremost need to know exactly what is that needs changing, so writing down your thoughts, beliefs, and emotions is the best way to find out.

-When you think of your goals, dreams, strengths, weaknesses (crossover), and fears’ and you write them down in your journal you begin to understand yourself in a deeper way, or you could say that you get to take a look at yourself from a bird’s eye view.
+When you think of your goals, dreams, strengths, weaknesses, and fears and write them down in your journal you begin to understand yourself in a deeper way, or you could say that you get to take a look at yourself from a bird’s eye view.
 Doing this enables you to see self-limiting beliefs that you need to change and any self-defeating behavioral patterns in your life that you need to alter thereby enabling self-actualization and self-realization towards a better life.